-- You don't have to withdraw your money from the Fund when you retire and possibly lose out in bad market conditions. - You avoid the hassle of having to transfer your member share to buy a living or life annuity from another provider. - You pay low administration and investment fees.

-You remain a member of the fund

-- Although you have retired from the service of your employer, you have not retired from the Sanlam Umbrella Fund and therefore you will still be a member of the Fund. - All your retirement savings (your entire member share) remains invested in the Fund and continues to earn interest.
-Your investments will now be used to pay you a monthly pension from the Fund. - The Fund's General Rules still apply to you, but the set of Special Rules, which applied to your previous employer, no longer applies to you.
+- You don't have to withdraw your money from the fund when you retire and possibly lose out during bad market conditions. - You avoid the hassle of having to transfer your member share to buy a living or life annuity from an insurer. - You may pay lower administration and investment fees. - You remain a member of the fund.
+All your retirement savings (your entire member share) remains invested in the fund and continues to earn interest.
+Your investments will now be used to pay you a monthly pension from the fund. - You may at any time decide to transfer your annuity to another insurer.